[Revised 9/24/25]. I

 illustrated by plays

-The Swaggering Soldier is pretty straight-forward, read the play, and
+The Swaggering Soldier is pretty straight-forward.
+You read

-on a Greek original, one can’t always be certain that the kinds of
+on a Greek original, one can’t always be absolutely certain that

 things that go on reflect Rome or the Roman view of “funny foreign